zmsubin/accelerometers_pub/README.md

 2. Save the files in subfolders with the mode or other category desired.
 Move output zips to ignored input directory defaulting to "inputdata/".
 3. Run unzip.sh from the inputdata directory, adjusting paths if needed.
 4. (Optional) Adjust ModeKey.csv to customize the meta-categories of trip modes or activities.
+    * You can also create alternative dictionaries and load at runtime using the command-line option '-m'.
 5. Run analyze as a command-line python script ("python analyze.py") to make plots for new files and print stats and summary plot.
 6. (Optional) Make additional custom plots using explore_analyzed in a notebook.